MarkEdit-app/MarkEdit/README.md

 It's recommended to override build settings by adding a `Local.xcconfig` file under the root folder, including code signing identity, development team, etc.

-> Note that you should always use the latest version of Xcode.
+> Note that you should always use the latest stable release of Xcode.

 ## Testing MarkEdit Locally